h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/handler/QueueHandler.rst

 .. java:type:: @Component public class QueueHandler

-   Class that encapsulate the ATM ip to be updated queue <br> To use this class is mandatory to load first the queue using the :java:ref:`QueueHandler.loadQueue()` method, then execute the operations (add, remove) and finally save the status using :java:ref:`QueueHandler.save()`.
-If the save method is not called, the actual status of the queue will not be save in disk, except if the destroy method is called<br> This class need that the properties **config.queue.filestore.path** and **config.queue.file.name** are configured as follows<br>
+   Class that encapsulate the ATM ip to be updated queue  To use this class is mandatory to load first the queue using the \ :java:ref:`QueueHandler.loadQueue()`\  method, then execute the operations (add, remove) and finally save the status using \ :java:ref:`QueueHandler.save()`\ .
+If the save method is not called, the actual status of the queue will not be save in disk, except if the destroy method is called This class need that the properties \ **config.queue.filestore.path**\  and \ **config.queue.file.name**\  are configured as follows

+   ..

-   * **config.queue.filestore.path**: must specify a valid system path and end with a /
+   * \ **config.queue.filestore.path**\ : must specify a valid system path and end with a /
-   * **config.queue.file.name** must specify a file name with extension, example: queue.bin
+   * \ **config.queue.file.name**\  must specify a file name with extension, example: queue.bin

    :author: Otto Abreu